 PKPiR is set up on 1 January of each tax year, or at the date of commencement of activity during the tax year.

-If you conduct activity registered in the CEIDG, you can submit an application to amend the entry in the CEIDG, where in section 20 ‘Type of accounting records" box 2 "tax revenue and expense ledger"should be ticked .
+If you conduct activity registered in the CEIDG, you can submit an application to amend the entry in the CEIDG, where in section "Type of accounting records" box "tax revenue and expense ledger"should be selected .

 If you settle income tax under the tax revenue and expense ledger, you are obliged to keep records of equipment.
-It is intended for use for the purposes of business of goods purchased in excess of PLN 1500 net (and for non-VAT payers PLN 1500 gross) and their expected useful life is less than one year.
+It is intended for the purposes of business goods purchased in excess of PLN 1500 net (and for non-VAT payers PLN 1500 gross) and their expected useful life is less than one year.
 Remember!
 These records is quite different from the records of fixed assets.
-You cannot place the same items of equipment and fixed assets into register.
+You cannot place the same items to equipment record and fixed assets record.

 Records of equipment should contain at least the following information: sequence number, the date of purchase, the number of the invoice or bill, the name of equipment, the purchase price of equipment or production cost, the item number, which is entered in the cost associated with the acquisition of equipment, the date of liquidation (including the date of sale or gift) and reason for dismantling equipment.